coleygroup/dsp/README.md

   --k-or-threshold K_OR_THRESHOLD
                         the rank of the predictions (int) or absolute threshold (float) to use when determing what constitutes a predicted hit
   --use-observed-threshold
-                        calculate the hit threshold for pruning from the k-th best observation, rather than the k-th best predicted mean
+                        if using rank-based hit thresholding, calculate the threshold from the k-th best observation, rather than the k-th best predicted mean
   -g GAMMA, --gamma GAMMA
-                        the amount by which to scale the variance estimates --output-dir OUTPUT_DIR
+                        the amount by which to scale the predicted variances --output-dir OUTPUT_DIR
                         the directory under which to save the outputs --smoke-test